-The Dwight Hall Chapel at Yale University has seen many changes since it’s inception in 1846, but has remained an unfaltering place for students to connect with the community for both spiritual and social causes.
+The Dwight Memorial Chapel at Yale University has seen many changes since it’s inception in 1846, but has remained an unfaltering place for students to connect with the community for both spiritual and social causes.

 The Chapel was built in 1842, and takes its name from Timothy Dwight, president of the University from 1795 through 1817.
 It was designed by architect Henry Austin, who was born in Connecticut and practiced architecture for over fifty years, based out of New Haven.
 Austin worked on both public and private buildings, and his gothic revival architecture style made him one of the most popular architects of the time.
 His valued contributions to the city are still noted today.
 The Grove Street Cemetery Gates, New Haven City Hall, and numerous buildings for Yale are among Austin’s celebrated efforts.
 Located in an area of New Haven renowned for essentially being an outdoor museum of architecture, and with the historical precedent set, it was imperative that any restorations on the campus be handled with care and attention to detail, no matter how small the task.